A non-stop 293 mile expedition race along the Kunglesden Trail.

 PRE-EVENT QUALIFYING

-All participants, regardless of their declared or approved experience will have to participate in a pre-event assessment course with modules focused on the core winter safety components such as winter camping, travel, navigation, personal administration, preparing food, water and dealing with emergency situations.
-If your skill level does not meet the required standard your entry may be reviewed prior to the race start.
-For example you may be placed within a team or you may be requested to participate in the shorter distance event.
+All participants, regardless of their declared or approved experience will have to participate in a pre-event assessment course with pass/fail modules focused on the core winter safety components such as winter camping, travel, navigation, personal administration, preparing food, water and dealing with emergency situations.
+If your skill level does not meet the required standard and you fail the assessment course your entry may be reviewed prior to the race start.
+For example you may be placed within a team or you may be requested to participate in a shorter distance event.
+In a worst case scenario you may not be approved to participate in the race.

 Yes.
 We welcome team entries of 2, 3 or 4 persons.
 Team entries provide additional personal safety to entrants and are recommended for those who lack solo experience in extreme cold environments.
 You can let us know if you want to participate as a team in the sign-up process.

-Phil Hayday-Brown, Co-founder of the Montane Spine Races will be the Race Director for the Arctic Races.
+Phil Hayday-Brown, Co-founder of the Montane Spine Races is the Race Director for the Arctic Races.

 Phil started his career at The John Ridgway Adventure School learning the skills that would take him to the North and South Poles.
 Racing to the magnetic North Pole when working in the High Canadian Arctic (Nunavut) he went on to help organise and take part in the first race to the South Pole since the 1911/12 famous race between Scott and Amundsen.
 In 2013, Phil completed an expedition to the Geographic North Pole, breaking an unofficial world record for the fastest team to the North Pole over the last 2 degrees.
 Other recent recces include Lake Baikal in Siberia and Greenland where Phil has been exploring new race opportunities for Spine.